I took the tour again recently, because I had been told that it had improved since my last visit.

-VIP tour, once per week – on Friday mornings at 9:30 AM.
+VIP tour, once per week – on weekday mornings at 9:30 AM, and weekday afternoons at 1 PM.
 The cost is

 You enter through the new double-arch Paramount gate on Melrose, just west of the older Bronson gate.
 There is a pedestrian walkway on the right (east) side of this entrance.
-Stop at the booth there, and they will give you an ID wristband, and you will be led to the studio store, where you can buy your tickets for the tour.
+Stop at the booth there.

-Guided tours of the studio are given Monday through
+Guided tours of the studio are given every day

 The tours last two hours.

 Getting there: From Hollywood & Highand, go south on Highland just over a mile to Melrose Ave, turn left, then go east on Melrose (one mile) the studio, which will be on your left (north) side.
 Park in the lot to your right. / From the Hollywood Freeway, just take the Melrose Ave exit, turn left, and go just over one mile west.
 The studio will be on your right (north) side.
 Park in the lot on your left.

 more information on this subject, you can access